 If you currently wear a standard Hawley retainer, your orthodontist may alter it to re-fit your mouth.
 Your orthodontist will need to produce new clear plastic retainers from either the original or a new mold.

-Contact Kumra Ortho to learn more about how to know if your retainer doesn’t fit
+Contact Kumra Orthodontics to learn more about how to know if your retainer doesn’t fit